RinaldoBenaccetta/RinaldoBenaccetta/README.md

 You can visit my website here(in french) : [rinaldo-dev.com](https://rinaldo-dev.com)

-I maintain an open source NPM project, feel free to explore or use it.
+I maintain Anah, an open source NPM project, feel free to explore or use it.
 You can find it [on NPM](https://www.npmjs.com/package/anah) and [on GitHub](https://github.com/RinaldoBenaccetta/anah)

 I am currently learning React, MongoDB and Node.js.